-Companies press for limited liability from virus lawsuits
+Companies seek to limit legal liability for virus infections

 Anthony Sebok, a professor at Cardozo School of Law, said if Congress did shield companies from lawsuits, “they have to come up with, I think, an adequate substitute for the tort rights they are replacing.”

-That could include a government fund that people could seek compensation from, similar to one created for victims of the Sept.
+That could theoretically include a government fund that people could seek compensation from, similar to one created for victims of the Sept.
 11 attacks.

 “If Kudlow wants to give blanket immunity to a restaurant chain,” Sebok added, “I think the right way to do it would be to come up with an equivalent like we’ve done” in the past.